trbutler4/mobile-challenge/README.md

 ![wireframe](/docs/app-wireframe.png)

 ## RUNNING THE APP
 run ```npm start``` to start the expo server.
-From there, either open an emulator or scan the sq code to view the app on your device.
+From there, either open an emulator or scan the QR code in the terminal output to view the app on your device.

 The emulators for ios and android can also be started directly by runniung
 ```npm run android``` or ```npm run ios```